 AHA Hockey offers Minnesota's premier adult recreational hockey experience.
-The AHA Winter League is designed for players of all abilities - from Beginners to Advanced.
+The AHA Winter League is designed for players of all abilities - from Beginners to Advanced, men and women.
 Below is information on the Program and how to get registered.

-• 8 skill levels of play, parity enforced at each level
+• Multiple skill levels of play, parity enforced at each level

 • 90 minute ice times; Three 17-minute, stop-time periods